geonetwork/doc/source/administrator-guide/configuring-the-catalog/user-interface-configuration.rst

 JSON Configuration
 ------------------

 This section shows the JSON configuration for the currently applied User Interface settings.
-From here, the json can be saved to a file (by copying and pasting).
+From here, the JSON can be saved to a file (by copying and pasting).

 - **Test client configuration**: Click this button to test the configuration in a new browser tab.
 - **Reset configuration**: Click this button to reset the configuration back to the default.
 Note that this will revert any changes you have made in the above page.